WH spox: Graham, Durbin 'dishonest' on immigration

 (CNN)A White House spokesman on Monday labeled the immigration plan presented by Sens.
 Lindsey Graham and Dick Durbin "amnesty," and slammed the two lawmakers as "dishonest" in their presentation of the plan to President Donald Trump.

 "Senator Graham and Senator Durbin called the President and told him they had a bipartisan bill.
 They'd come together with some meeting of the minds to prepare a piece of legislation that would address everything the President outlined.
-The President was ecstatic," White House deputy press secretary Hogan Gidley told CNN.
+The President was ecstatic," White House deputy press secretary Hogan Gidley told CNN's Jake Tapper.
 "However, here's the problem.
 Senator Graham and Senator Durbin were completely dishonest."

 Gidley said the Graham-Durbin plan did nothing to curb family-based or "chain migration," gave what he said was "basically amnesty" and did not adequately fund the border wall.